 Implementation.
 We split our implementation of VerITAS into two parts: proving knowledge of a valid signature on the original photo and proving a valid edit of the original photo.
-We implement the former using the FRI [16] polynomial commitment scheme (PCS) implementation from Plonky2 [17], and we implement the latter by directly proving circuits with Plonky2.
+We implement the former in Rust and the latter with Plonky2 [14].
 We report results for proof generation time, proof verification time, and peak memory usage.
-Our experiments show that proving knowledge of a signature using our Lattice-Poseidon hash for realisticallysized images is much faster compared to using a Poseidon hash alone.
-In fact, our machine could not prove knowledge of a Poseidon hash of even a one megapixel (1 MP) photo.
-If a photo is signed by a more powerful signer, as in mode 2, then an editor avoids proving knowledge of a signature altogether, and can just prove validity of the image edits, which takes less than ten minutes.
-However, for the signer, computing a polynomial commitment of a 30 MP photo requires more memory and computational power than a camera might have, which means that cameras will likely opt for the lattice hash method (mode 1).
+Our experiments show that for a 30 MP photo, proving knowledge of a signature using our Lattice-Poseidon hash is much faster compared to using a Poseidon hash alone.
+In fact, our machine could not prove knowledge of a Poseidon hash of even a 1 MP photo.
+If a photo is signed by a more powerful signer, as in mode 2, then an editor avoids proving knowledge of a signature altogether, and can just prove validity of the image edits, which takes less than five minutes.
+However, for the signer, computing a polynomial commitment of a 30 MP photo requires more memory and computational power than a camera might have, which means that cameras will likely use the lattice hash method (mode 1).